sentrychris/codepad/README.md

 ### Build assets

-Codepad uses Yarn to manage front-end dependencies such as Bootstrap and gulp to build and minify raw assets such as SCSS, JS and other media.
+Codepad uses NPM to manage front-end dependencies such as Bootstrap and gulp to build and minify raw assets such as SCSS, JS and other media.
 The existing tasks in gulpfile.esm.js shouldn’t need to be touched, as all paths to assets are configured via `config/assets.json`:

 ```json
 {